 These signs and symptoms may be observed by others or reported by the individual': The doctor does not need to see this to diagnose DID: it can be observed by other clinicians or nurse-practitioners, etc. and the doctor can declare the diagnosis based on the observations of others.
 This probably also helps in diagnosing children who are heading towards a DID diagnosis.
 You can also tell a doctor about what you've observed, then receive a diagnosis as soon as they are certain that you had perceived fits with all of these sub-criteria and meets the other criteria.

 So in total: being diagnosed as DID requires 2 or more personality states — the person who walked into the office and one other.

 The remainder of the criteria describes what they mean by "personality states" which is a good definition of "Identity" (or person) and since it can be self-reported "observation" here's a rephrasing in more plain English:

 The existence of 2 or more (observable or reported) identities or people sharing a body, where these 2 identities are defined as having a distinct sense of "self" and "self-control" separate from each other, including different feelings, behavior, consciousness, memory, perception, intellect, senses, and/or abilities.

 Note the criteria does not bullet point nor require a set number of sub-criteria to qualify.
-This is probably deliberate, which means that anything from fragments to full blow separate people sharing the same body can qualify.
+This is probably deliberate, which means that anything from identity fragments to full blown separate people sharing the same body can qualify.

 This information is not presented as a means of self-diagnosis, but to attempt to explain the criteria to persons already diagnosed who may be confused about how the criteria apply to themselves.